 Occasionally, a person may develop a rash or other skin reaction from the tetanus shot.
 The glands in their body may swell up as a response to the injection.
 This side effect is not common and tends to go away on its own.

 Some people may experience more extensive swelling in the arm where they received the injection.

 Below are some more severe side effects that can result from the tetanus shot and may need medical attention.

 In rare cases, swelling, redness, and severe pain may occur after the injection.
 The skin may break and bleed as a response to the vaccine.
 This occurs around the injection site and requires medical attention.

 There is also a rare possibility of a person having a severe allergic reaction to the vaccine.
-The CDC estimate that this form of reaction happens in less than one in every 1 million cases.
+The

 Symptoms of an allergic reaction include:

 - swelling in the face, eyes, or airways